 Residents Maintain Autonomy

-This is a measure of the percentage of long-term stay residents that required more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and eating.
+This is the percent of residents who required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This datapoint is a measure of the percentage of long-term care residents that maintained mobility.
+This datapoint measures the percent of long-term residents that maintained mobility.

 In Williams Bay Health Services, 1.28 Hospitalizations per 1,000 resident days